-The United States engages Indonesia across a wide range of issues, encouraging Indonesians to deepen their democratic institutions, promote religious tolerance and the rule of law, develop a more liberal trade and investment climate, combat terrorism, and engage on international issues such as maritime security and climate change.
-In 2023, the United States and Indonesia upgraded their bilateral "Strategic Partnership" to a "Comprehensive Strategic Partnership," continuing minister-level dialogues intended to address maritime cooperation, defense cooperation, economic growth and development, energy cooperation, cooperation on global and regional issues, and people-topeople ties.
-Most U.S. assistance supports health, environmental, and educational initiatives.
+The United States has traditionally engaged Indonesia across a wide range of issues, encouraging Indonesians to deepen their democratic institutions, promote religious tolerance and the rule of law, develop a more liberal trade and investment climate, combat terrorism, and engage on international issues such as maritime security and climate change.
+In 2023, the United States and Indonesia upgraded their bilateral "Strategic Partnership" to a "Comprehensive Strategic Partnership," continuing minister-level dialogues intended to address maritime cooperation, defense cooperation, economic growth and development, energy cooperation, cooperation on global and regional issues, and people-to-people ties.
+Most U.S. assistance has supported health, environmental, and educational initiatives, although the status of individual programs is uncertain given the Trump Administration's cuts to foreign assistance.
 Indonesia is part of the Indo-Pacific Maritime Security Initiative, which aims to strengthen Naval and Coast Guard capabilities in the region.
-In 2022, the two countries finalized several agreements, including a \$698 million Millennium Challenge Compact supporting climate-conscious infrastructure development, as well as pacts on Coast Guard capacity building and support for sustainable fishing, marine biodiversity, and reducing plastic pollution.
+In 2022, the two countries finalized several agreements, including a \$698 million MCC Compact supporting climate-conscious infrastructure development.